 For entrepreneurs who prefer to spend their time optimizing their sales copy and education-based marketing content (e.g., for webinars) than on setting up the delivery of their sales processes, a digital marketing virtual assistant is the way to go.

-- Set up an automated email sequence (from email content developed by the business owner)
+- Setting up an automated email sequence (from email content developed by the business owner)

-- Design a webinar landing page (owner provides copy)
+- Doing web design for a landing page (owner provides copy)

-- Convert blog posts into ebooks and other PDF downloads for lead generation
+- Converting blog posts into ebooks and other PDF downloads for lead generation

 What Is a Systems Virtual Assistant?

-For example, at The Virtual Hub we manage our business with Ontraport a sales and marketing automation system (and so much more!).
-Because we're huge fans of this tool and recognize its utility for other entrepreneurs, we've trained many of our systems virtual assistants in Ontraport.
-As it's an all-in-one tool, leveraging Ontraport for your business and having a VA who knows how to use it, can really streamline your business processes.
+For example, at The Virtual Hub we manage our business with Ontraport, a sales and marketing automation system (and so much more!).
+Because we're huge fans of this tool and recognize its utility for other entrepreneurs, we've conducted virtual assistant training on Ontraport.
+As it's an all-in-one tool, leveraging Ontraport for your business and having a VA who knows how to use it can really streamline your business processes.

 These tasks are among the capabilities of a systems virtual assistant.

-- Add and manage a Live Chat feature to a website
+- Adding and managing a Live Chat feature to a website

-- Research and install useful website plugins and widgets
+- Researching and installing useful website plugins and widgets

-- Procure and set up audio and video equipment for podcasting and video recording
+- Procuring and setting up audio and video equipment for podcasting and video recording

-- Set up an automated client onboarding workflow
+- Setting up an automated client onboarding workflow

-- Research and learn a new software automation – and teach it to the business owner
+- Researching and learning a new software automation--and teaching it to the business owner

-- Project manage website redesign with the web developer
+- Project manage website redesigning with the web developer

-- Create a pop-up box for the website
+- Creating a pop-up box for the website

-What Is a Virtual Assistant Not Able to Do?
+What Is a VA Not Able to Do?